 No doubt, Bitcoin is still one of the leading digital currencies based on blockchain technology.
-Koinal is one of the reliable digital currency exchange platforms where you can instantly buy or sell digital currencies.
+Koinal is a reliable digital currency exchange platform where you can instantly buy or sell digital currencies.

 If you are new in the cryptocurrency world and are confused about which cryptocurrency you should invest in, either Bitcoin or Ripple?
 Initially, you must know the differences between these cryptocurrencies.
 This guide will help you find how Ripple is different from Bitcoin.

 But before going into details about what makes Ripple different from Bitcoin, you must know what exactly is Ripple and Bitcoin.

 Previously known as OpenCoin, Ripple is a technology that not only serves as a cryptocurrency but also as a digital payment network.

 Ripple was first created in 2012 that has a quite different purpose from Bitcoin.
 Ripple is well-known for its seamless payment protocol that ensures smooth cryptocurrency and money exchange.